isinaltinkaya/WPSG2022/sfs.md

 ${REALSFS} POP2.saf.idx > POP2.sfs
 ```

-Have a look at the .sfs files :
+Have a look at the .sfs files.
+If you had problems generating them, they can also be found [here](results/)

 ```
 cat POP1.sfs